 Photoconductive Cells Information

 Photoconductive cells are light-sensitive resistors in which resistance decreases with an increase in light intensity when illuminated.
 These devices consist of a thin single-crystal or polycrystalline film of compound semiconductor substances.
-Most commercially available photoconductive cells are manufactured from cadmium sulfide (CdS), which is sensitive to light in the visible spectrum.
-Other materials that are less commonly used in photoconductive cells include lead sulfide (PbS), lead selenide (PbSe), and lead telluride (PbTe), although they react to infrared light, not the visible spectrum.
+The most commercially available are photoconductive cells, which are manufactured from cadmium sulfide (CdS), which is sensitive to light in the visible spectrum.
+Other materials that are less commonly used include lead sulfide (PbS), lead selenide (PbSe), and lead telluride (PbTe), although they react to infrared light, not the visible spectrum.

 CdS photoconductive cells (CdS cells) are often referred to as light dependent resistors (LDR).
 They function within the same general spectral range as the human eye, and are therefore widely used in applications where this type of spectral response is required.